cu-mkp/sandbox/docs/categories.md

 ## Painting and Varnish Entries

 We often closely associate varnish recipes with painting recipes in the Renaissance.
-For example, in Cennino Cennini's _The Craftsman’s Handbook, ‘Il Libro dell’Arte’_, trans. by Daniel Thompson (New York: Dover, 1960), notes of varnish follow the sections on painting.
+For example, in Cennino Cennini's _The Craftsman’s Handbook, ‘Il Libro dell’Arte’_, trans. by Daniel Thompson (New York: Dover, 1960), notes about varnish follow the sections on painting.

 **Cennini's Painting Sections**
 - "_II: The second section of this book: brining you to the working up of the colors_"